near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## 12.01.2020

+Michael: Didn't find anything wrong with routed messages.
+Sometimes response is dropped.
+PR for re-enabling seals

+Piotr: adding performance metrics to actix actors.
+Only 6MB/day memory leak: in spawned futures & actix.
+Wrote documentation on improving compilation time

+Misha: Finish the orphan fix: more invasive than expected.
+Will help unblock addressing `is_height_processed` issue.
+Also investigate the issue with node hanging.

+Alex: no update on syncing.
+It is however a nonprotocol change.

 ## 11.24.2020

 Michael: sharded network investigation w/ transaction loaded.
 Latency seems be in the distribution of chunk parts.
 Chunk part forwarding does not help enough.
 Bottleneck is mostly in getting chunk parts.